fbpx

 Assault against a Family Member

 Under Texas criminal law, an individual can be charged with assault for intentionally, knowingly, or recklessly causing physical injury to another person.
 If the act is committed against a family member, as in the case of spousal abuse, the offense is typically classified as a Class A misdemeanor offense.
-However, this can escalate to a third-degree felony if the defendant has been previously convicted of domestic abuse.
-Furthermore, if the domestic assault leads to serious bodily harm or involves a deadly weapon, it could be deemed an aggravated assault, a felony.
+However, this can escalate to a third-degree felony if the defendant has been previously convicted of aggravated domestic abuse.
+Furthermore, if the domestic assault leads to serious bodily harm or involves a deadly weapon, it could be deemed an aggravated domestic assault, a felony.
 If there is some question as to whether the aggravated assault should have been charged as a felony offense, a domestic violence attorney can raise the issue with the court.

 Release On Bond for a DV Assault Charge

-As with all violent crimes, people who facing criminal charges for a domestic violence allegation often see more jail time than in other types of cases.
+As with all violent crimes, people who facing criminal charges for a domestic assault allegation often see more jail time than in other types of cases.
 Judges do not want to release someone who later goes on to commit a more serious crime.
 To prevent this, the Judge will often wait to release a defendant until there is a “cooling off” period.
-A domestic violence defense attorney can speak with the judge at this time and potentially lessen or remove the cooling off period, reducing initial jail time after a domestic assault arrest.
-Once released from county jail, there will often be conditions such as no contact with the alleged victim, a mandatory ankle monitor, anger management classes, or in extreme cases, even house arrest.
-Sometimes these conditions can be removed in the months following release.
-Again, a domestic violence lawyer can have input into these conditions.
-A criminal defense attorney can sometimes help you qualify for a PR bond.
-Otherwise, it will take cash.
+A criminal defense lawyer can speak with the judge at this time and potentially lessen or remove the cooling off period, reducing initial jail time after a domestic assault arrest.

 Emergency Restraining Order for Domestic Assault Charges

-A judge may also issue an emergency protective order (EPO) after an arrest for domestic violence or spousal abuse.
+A judge may also issue an emergency protective order (EPO) after an arrest for domestic assault or spousal abuse.
 This is to protect the alleged victim from further harm and can include provisions such as no contact with the victim or being required to stay away from their home or workplace.
 The restraining order can be a stand-alone order, or be part of the bond conditions and can lead to jail time if violated.
 Violating any of these conditions while out on bond can result in additional criminal charges, more jail time, and potentially harsher penalties in the future.
 Criminal defense attorneys should explain these conditions to the alleged abuser so he or she does not accidentally violate the conditions.

 Who is Included as a Family Member Under Texas Law

 Under Texas law, the definition of a family member for the purposes of a domestic violence laws is broad and includes current or former spouses, individuals who have a child together, people related by blood or marriage (including stepchildren and stepparents), and anyone currently living in the same household or who has lived together in the past.
 Additionally, Texas criminal law also includes individuals who are dating or have dated in the past as potential victims of domestic violence.
 This means that even if there was no romantic relationship involved, any physical assault or threat of harm towards someone you were romantically involved with could lead to domestic violence charges.
-Texas has a broad definition of family member for the purposes of domestic assault.

 Domestic Violence Penalties